tstack/lnav/docs/source/formats.rst

     operation's time span will extend from the timestamp to the timestamp plus the duration.

+:start-timestamp-field: The name of a field that contains the start time of the operation.
+When set, the :code:`timestamp-field` is treated as the end time and the duration is computed as the difference between the two.
+The :code:`timestamp-divisor` is applied to both fields.
+This is an alternative to using :code:`duration-field` for logs that record separate start and end timestamps.

 :ordered-by-time: (v0.8.3+) Indicates that the order of messages in the file is time-based.
 Files that are not naturally ordered by time will be sorted in order to display them in the correct order.
 Note that this sorting can